EMW seminar: The Energy Summit. Thursday, 26 January, 2017

 mk:50 Club.
 Wednesday, 23 September, 2015

 Our Chief Executive, Kerry Mashford, recently spoke at the mk:50 Club.
 The mk:50 Club is a non-profit, member-led organisation and is the local Constructing Excellence Club for Milton Keynes and the surrounding area.
 It aims to drive the change agenda in construction and improve industry performance in order to produce a better built environment.
-Kerry spoke on Sustainable Buildings and discussed the energy performance gap in buildings; why it exists and why it's so importnat to tackle it.
+Kerry spoke on Building Sustainability and discussed the energy performance gap in buildings; why it exists and why it's so importnat to tackle it.

 Inenco Property Forum.
 Tuesday, 30 June, 2015